mshate123/nbus_project/README.md

 > 2. Existing Kiro specs in `.kiro/specs/`, cross-referenced against current implementation gaps.
 > 3. Dead code, anti-patterns, technical debt, and components that should be restructured or removed.
 > 4. Baseline behaviors to preserve versus legacy structures to retire.

 The reconnaissance identified a Playwright E2E routing issue that caused the browser test to fail.
 I recorded it as a follow-up triage task so the recon could be completed without losing the finding.
 I later used Kiro's investigation workflow to create an RCA triage issue, then incorporated the triage fix into Spec mode while rewriting the specifications.
+Finally, I switched to another model to perform rubberduck code reviews, fixed all found issues and added final polish.

 ### Test organization